MS NOW: 1996–2007

-MSNBC was launched on July 15, 1996.
-The first show was anchored by Jodi Applegate and included news, interviews, and commentary.
-During the day, rolling news coverage continued with The Contributors, a show that featured Ann Coulter and Laura Ingraham, as well as interactive programming coordinated by Applegate, John Gibson, and John Seigenthaler.
-Stories were generally longer and more detailed than the stories CNN was running.
-NBC also highlighted their broadcast connections by airing stories directly from NBC's network affiliates, along with breaking news coverage from the same sources.
+During the day, news coverage continued with The Contributors, a show that featured Ann Coulter and Laura Ingraham, as well as interactive programming coordinated by Applegate, John Gibson, and John Seigenthaler Jr. Stories were generally longer and more detailed than those of CNN.
+It also aired stories and breaking news coverage directly from NBC's network affiliates.
+Its flagship prime time newscast was The News, hosted by Brian Williams. and The Site, a show about the Internet and computers co-hosted by Soledad O'Brien and a "live" computer-generated character called Dev Null played by Leo Laporte.